 Job Resource

-Configure the following parameters for worker nodes:
+Configure the following parameters for the Worker node:

 Fine-tune the model.

-export WORK_DIR=/mnt/workspace cd ${WORK_DIR}/Pai-Megatron-Patch/examples/qwen sh run_finetune_megatron_qwen_withGA.sh \ dsw \ ${WORK_DIR}/Pai-Megatron-Patch \ 7B \ 1 \ 96 \ 1e-5 \ 1e-6 \ 2048 \ 2048 \ 85 \ bf16 \ 1 \ 1 \ sel \ true \ false \ false \ false \ 1000 \ ${WORK_DIR}/qwen-datasets/alpaca_zh-qwen-train.json \ ${WORK_DIR}/qwen-datasets/alpaca_zh-qwen-valid.json \ ${WORK_DIR}/qwen-ckpts/qwen-7b-hf-to-megatron-tp1-pp1 \ 2000 \ 10 \ ${WORK_DIR}/output_megatron_qwen/
+export WORK_DIR=/mnt/workspace cd ${WORK_DIR}/Pai-Megatron-Patch/examples/qwen sh run_finetune_megatron_qwen_withGA.sh \ dsw \ ${WORK_DIR}/Pai-Megatron-Patch \ 7B \ 1 \ 96 \ 1e-5 \ 1e-6 \ 2048 \ 2048 \ 85 \ bf16 \ 1 \ 1 \ sel \ true \ false \ false \ false \ 1000 \ ${WORK_DIR}/qwen-datasets/alpaca_zh-qwen-train.json \ ${WORK_DIR}/qwen-datasets/alpaca_zh-qwen-valid.json \ ${WORK_DIR}/qwen-ckpts/qwen-7b-hf-to-megatron-tp1-pp1 \ 2000 \ 10 \ ${WORK_DIR}/output_megatron_qwen/The following table describes the parameters for running run_finetune_megatron_qwen_withGA.sh.

 Parameter